cdl-geneseo/geneseo-dictionary/H/HMU_Hook_Me_Up.md

 # HMU (Hook Me Up)

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : HMU (Hook Me Up)

 Created by  Lauren Silverman on Dec 11, 2020

 A phrase used casually to ask someone to get, or give one something.Source: Dictionary of English, Fall 2020, SilvermanAs of 2020, 51.2% of students surveyed are familiar with this term.
 Of those surveyed, 55.8% believe that it originated elsewhere.(Silverman, G-M, 2020)